herts-astrostudents/uhhpc-scripts/uhhpc_quick_start.md

 ## Modes of use

 There are two ways of using the cluster, via the [queue](https://uhhpc.herts.ac.uk/wiki/index.php/Jobs) and [interactively](https://uhhpc.herts.ac.uk/wiki/index.php/Interactive_jobs).
+Both ways are described below.

 ## Adding jobs to the queue